-The Associate in Arts Degree in Journalism for Transfer is designed to prepare students for a seamless transfer with junior status and priority admission to their local CSU campus to a program or major in Journalism or similar major for completion of a baccalaureate degree.
-Students are required to complete: \ a minimum of 18 semester units in the major with a grade of C or better while maintaining a minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework. \ 60 semester CSU-transferable units using the California State University-General Education-Breadth pattern (CSU-GE Breadth); OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern. \ No more than 60 semester units are required.
-The Associate in Arts Degree in Journalism for Transfer will also assist Journalism major students to transfer to a U.C. or other baccalaureate institutions.
+The Associate in Arts in Journalism for Transfer Degree (AA-T JOURN) is designed to prepare students for a seamless transfer with junior status and priority admission to their CSU campus to a program or major in Journalism or similar major for completion of a baccalaureate degree.
+Students are required to complete:

+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

+- (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University (CSU) General Education Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

+Obtainment of a minimum grade point average of 2.0.
+Students must earn a C (or "P") or better for each course in the major or area of emphasis.
+No more than 60 semester units are required.

+The Associate in Arts in Journalism for Transfer Degree (AA-T JOURN) will also assist Journalism major students to transfer to a U.C. or other baccalaureate institutions.
 Students are advised to consult with a counselor to verify transfer requirements.